Tuesday, November 11, 2025

 That’s a joke, actually.

-The trooper continued, we’re still standing in the sliding doorway at Whole Foods, just far enough inside not to trigger the electronic sensor.
+The trooper continued, we’re still standing in the sliding doorway at the old Whole Foods mothership, just far enough inside not to trigger the electronic sensor.
 It's cool inside, he’s still checking out the people leaving, discreetly, but no niggers or Mexicans coming or going and therefore no one with probable cause to stop, right, isn’t that how the Texas criminal justice system works?
-He continued with his rap.

 And he said him and the other officer on duty that morning, on the lawn of the Governor’s Mansion, said to W, that day, that morning, Election Day 2000, Y2K, the Year of the Millennium in the World Capitol of Live Music: